MAaJIi/light-currency-converter/README.markdown

         $('textarea').( {delimiters: [13, 188]} );

-* Delimiter for tags in original input fi
+* Delimiter for tags in original input field